amenophis/symfony-cli/README.md

 using Symfony.
 For a more detailed explanation, see the [Installation][1] chapter of the Symfony Documentation.

-1) Installing the Standard Edition
+1) Installing the CLI Edition
 ----------------------------------

 When it comes to installing the Symfony CLI Edition, you have the